Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Hap means luck.

-Happiness is realizing that however difficult our circumstances we’re lucky things aren’t worse.
-Moreover, as all things are everchanging, we have another chance.
+Happiness is realizing we are lucky, however difficult our circumstances, things aren’t worse.
+We are lucky we have a chance for our circumstances to better.

 Kotodama 26